microshare/microshare.github.io/docs/1/getting-started/data-workflow.md

  5 The Rule would point to the View's recType, allow Execute operation, with the Requestor Organization set to &

 ## What's next?
 You have now access to decoded IoT data through the Microshare API.
 This allows you to build whatever view you want with your favorite tools: web Apps, mobile Apps, Dashboards, etc. Unleash the data, and let your imagination go wild!

-You can also create new Robots to further your automated data workflow: transform the Senet data further, create alerts, etc.